 Black Hat SEO

-Some like to play it safe and reach the finish line safely.
+Some people like to play it safe and reach the finish line moving by the rules.
 However, there are various players out there who love to take risks and cut short their road to success in a rather unethical manner.
-This is how Black Hat SEO works.
+This is how black hat SEO works.

 Black Hat SEO Techniques That You Need to Avoid